Frequently Asked Questions

 What is the difference between telehealth and in-person appointments?

-During your intake appointment with Dr. Courtney, you can determine the best format that will work for your family.
+During your intake appointment, you can determine the best format that will work for your family.
 Some families prefer telehealth because of scheduling, distance, and flexibility.
 Some families prefer to be seen in-person or with a hybrid approach (in-person once per month and telehealth the rest of the weeks).
-Additionally, there are certain types of therapy (e.g., PCIT) that Dr. Courtney finds work better over telehealth.
+Additionally, there are certain types of therapy (e.g., PCIT) that we find work better over telehealth.
 All of these factors will be taken into account when determining the best approach for your family.

 Looking for something else?